Mark Jackson (Australian footballer): Acting career

 After his singing career ended, Jackson began appearing in advertisements, the most successful of which was his role in Energizer battery commercials during the late 1980s and early-mid 1990s.
 The commercials ended with a manic Jackson yelling "Get Energizer.
 It’ll surprise you!
 Oi!".
 These commercials were shown extensively in the United States, even though few people knew of Jackson, during a period of high American interest in things Australian in the wake of the Crocodile Dundee films.
 This American infatuation with Australian culture is referenced in The Simpsons episode "Bart vs. Australia" (1995), in which Jackson makes a cameo promoting Energizer.
 He was the brand's last human spokesman before the emergence of the Energizer Bunny.

 There was also a 10 in 1 "Oi!
 Jacko Gym" action figure toy that could talk, do push ups, lift weights and ride a skateboard—all battery operated, with Jackson wearing the battery company logo on his singlet.
 He was also linked with Nutri-Grain amongst other companies, and for a time worked as a professional actor for commercials.

 Jackson has appeared in various television sitcoms and movies—one of the most notable being as survival expert "Jetto" in the short-lived American action-adventure series The Highwayman (1988)—as well as being on talkback radio and in various children's programs and talk shows.
+He had a cameo part, as a van driver, in Ted Kotcheff's 1971 film Wake in Fright.
 During 2005 Jackson embarked on a tour with author and renowned criminal Mark "Chopper" Read.

 In 2014, Jackson was featured on 7mate's Bogan Hunters as a celebrity judge.